Create token that requires interaction with a specific service to use.

 initializeKeypair

-: This function creates the keypair for thepayer
+: This function creates the keypair for the payer

-and also airdrops some NZT to itmakeKeypairs
+also airdrops some NZT to itmakeKeypairs

 : Used to pay for and be the authority for everythingmintKeypair

-: Our mint that will have thedefault state
+: Our mint that will have the default state

 extensionourTokenAccountKeypair

-: The token account owned by payer that we’ll use for testingotherTokenAccountKeypair
+: The token account owned by payer that we’ll use for

-: Another token used for testing
+: Another token used for testingcreateTokenExtensionMintWithDefaultState

 in src/mint-helpers.ts